techstackmedia/react-front-to-back/README.md

-# React DevTool and Feedback List as a Cross-Level Component
+# React DevTool and Feedback List Component

 ## Table of Contents